Regulators close New York's Signature bank, say depositors will be made whole | MarketScreener

 after California authorities shuttered Silicon Valley Bank

-, in a collapse that roiled global markets and left
+, in a collapse that roiled global markets and stranded

-billions of dollars of deposits belonging to companies and
+billions of dollars of deposits.

 The U.S. Treasury Department and other bank regulators said